DataHenHQ/documentations/source/how_tos.rst

    }

-Distinction of browser.pages() vs browser.newPage()
+Distinction of pages() vs newPage()
 -----------------------------------

-Browser.pages() method gets a list of all open pages inside this Browser.
+The `pages()` method gets a list of all open pages inside this browser instance.
 If there ar multiple browser contexts, this returns all pages in all browser contexts.
-This is very useful when you are handling a lot of different pages and you need to do some stuff with a specific page.
+This is very useful when you are handling several tabs or websites that uses popups and you need to do some stuff with a specific page.
+For example, whenever a target website login process opens in a popup window or a new tab and you need to access it in order to login and then the original page reloads.

 Code sample:

 .. code-block:: ruby

-   const [ page ] = await browser.pages();
+   const myPages = await pages();

-Browser.newPage() method creates a new page in the default browser context.
-This is very useful when you need to open a new tab page that does some execution and then return to the main one for example in the case you login and open a new window just to login then return to the previous page with the credentials.
+The `newPage()` method creates a new page in the default browser context.
+This is very useful when you need to open a new tab page that does some execution and then return to the main one.
+For example, when you need to login within a different domain or you need to visit several pages in parallel in order to perform a certain flow and extract the data from it.

 Code sample:

 .. code-block:: ruby

-   const page = await browser.newPage();
+   const myNewPage = await newPage();

 Taking screenshots